Mihajlo Petrović (pilot): First Balkan War

-Military medics quickly arrived at the site where Petrović had fallen, but he was declared dead on the scene, and buried the following day near Barbullush.
+Military medics quickly arrived at the site where Petrović had fallen, but he was declared dead at the scene, and buried the following day near Barbullush.
 His death negatively affected the morale of his unit.

 Legacy

 Petrović is considered the first Serbian Air Force pilot to have been killed in the line of duty.
 He was also only the second fatality in military aviation history.
 Under pressure from the Great Powers, Montenegro and Serbia retreated from Scutari in May 1913, the Littoral Air Detachment ceased conducting flights over the city and its pilots returned to Serbia.

 After the Balkan Wars, Petrović's remains were exhumed and reburied in the Montenegrin capital, Cetinje.
 On 1 October 1931, his remains were exhumed once again, and transported to Belgrade's New Cemetery, where they are now interred.
 The house in which Petrović was born is still standing, and is marked with a commemorative plaque.
 Belgrade's Aeronautical Museum contains 76 of Petrović's personal possessions, some of which are on display.
 In September 2018, the Serbian Air Force base adjacent to Niš Constantine the Great Airport was named after him.